 The market liquidity of the investment is taken into consideration in the evaluation of investment outlets to make sure that there is a ready secondary market for the issue.
 The portfolio mix must be discussed with and agreed upon by the unitholders at the outset.
-The TBG, on behalf of the unitholders, undertakes an assessment of the unitholder's level of sophistication and considers the following factors in the creation of an investment portfolio: 1) specific needs and unique circumstances of the unitholder and/or beneficiaries, 2) basic characteristics of the unitholder's investment experience; and 3) financial constraints, risk tolerance, tax considerations and regulatory requirements.
-Periodic stress testing is conducted to comply with regulatory requirement.
+The TBG, on behalf of the unitholders, undertakes an assessment of the unitholder's level of sophistication and considers the following factors in the creation of an investment portfolio: 1) specific needs and unique circumstances of the unitholder and/or beneficiaries; 2) basic characteristics of the unitholder's investment experience; and 3) financial constraints, risk tolerance, tax considerations and regulatory requirement.